isaacyakl/brandojs/README.md

 If no arguments are passed to `jBir.new()` it will create a default demo image rotator and attach it to the `<html>` element.

-**Note:** If multiple image rotators are attached to the same html elements the rotation intervals will be affected and removal of the rotators may have unexpected results.
+**Note:** If multiple image rotators are attached to the same html elements the rotation intervals will be unpredictable and removal of the rotators may have unexpected results.
 For example:

 ```javascript
 var r1 = jBir.new("div.stuff"); // Selects all <div> elements with the class of "stuff"